guguncube/frontera/docs/source/topics/production-broad-crawling.rst

     $ python -m frontera.worker.db --config frontera.worker_settings --no-batches
     $ python -m frontera.worker.db --config frontera.worker_settings --no-batches

+If you have an often and mass updated Crawling Strategy you can also run the strategy consumer standalone:
+    $ python -m frontera.worker.db --config frontera.worker_settings --no-batches --no-incoming

 --no-batches          Disables periodical generation of new batches.
 --no-incoming         Disables periodical incoming topic consumption.

 If you run DB Worker in several instances you shouldn't set the DROP_ALL_TABLES Options of the Database because each Process deletes and creates the Tables.
+Also - to run several DB Worker or Strategy worker in parallel you must usw Kafka as Massage Bus.
+ZeroMQ supports at the moment only one DB and one Strategy Worker.

 Next, let's start strategy worker with sample strategy for crawling the internet in Breadth-first manner.::